ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 --~ To get your mod path (if user renames your mod folder):
 CurrentModPath
+--~ Your (if any) mod options
+CurrentModOptions
+--~ To Access another mods stuff use Mods.MOD_ID.env.CurrentModPath

 --~ If working with a large amount of entity objects:
 SuspendPassEdits("SomeIdToUse")